 "You have to forgive everybody for what happened before you're going to heal?
 Well, I'll never heal then because I'll never forgive."

-Doris is Krystle's aunt, raising her niece until Krystle was 14.
+Doris is Krystle's aunt, who raised her until she was 14.
 It was Doris who visited the site where the skulls were found, in order to release Krystle's spirit.
-It was Doris who waited anxiously during the week between when police identified the first skull as Rene's and when they finally identified the second as Krystal's."
+It was Doris who waited anxiously during the week between when police identified the first skull as Rene's and when they finally identified the second as Krystal's.
 All through that week, Doris waited and she hoped, but all the while she knew.

 It's been a decade since Krystle disappeared; this year, she would have turned 26.

 In a corner of Doris's living room is a rocking chair memorial to a life cut short.
 It's draped with a red blanket gifted by Sisters in Spirit, a non-profit led by families of missing and murdered indigenous women and girls.
 Nestled atop the blanket is a cropped photo of Krystle's smiling face glued to a piece of sturdy red paper.
 Above the photo is a caption: Krystle Ann Julia Knott.
 Born Feb.
 14, 1989, missing Feb.
 18, 2005.

 At the forefront of the memorial is a tiny pair of beaded moccasins, rewinding to the spring of 1989, when baby Krystle was placed carefully in Doris's arms.
 At the time, Doris and her husband Dave were living in Dawson Creek, BC, as were Doris's brother and Krystle's mother.
 The new parents had brought five-week-old Krystle to Doris and Dave because they weren't ready or able to parent themselves.

 Doris and Dave raised Krystle from a crawling tot to a smiley, determined, inquisitive teenager.
 At no time did they have official custody.
 They raised her because they loved her.